 L. ‘Claude Shride’

 The airy floral form of this Martagon lily looks amazing both near and afar.
 The deep maroon flowers have orange edges and orange leopard-like markings complemented by the full exposed golden pollen-covered anthers.
-Among some of the lilies that like partly shaded areas, the remarkable flowers will definitely brighten any shaded garden.
+Among some of the types of lilies that like partly shaded areas, the remarkable flowers will definitely brighten any shaded garden.

 L. ‘Manitoba Morning’